Workshops & Demonstrations

 Photo Editing in Adobe Lightroom Classic

-Adobe's Lightroom Content Management and Editing program is a very popular tool for many photographers.
-It is well designed and can get the beginner editing their photos in a short amount of time.
-It is also a very powerful program containing many tools and functions that, when understood, will help the advanced user speed their editing process immeasurably.
+Adobe's Lightroom Content Management and Editing program is very popular and can get the beginner editing their photos in a short amount of time.

 Beyond the Rule of Thirds